Learning to detect continuous gravitational waves: an open data-analysis competition

 We simulate a source population compatible with that assumed in blind searches, as summarized in Table~\ref{table:signal_distributions}.
 To generate a signal sample, we draw a set of parameters $(\A, \lambda)$ from the population, we simulate noise as described in Sec.~\ref{sec:noise} for both the H1 and L1 LIGO detectors, and use \texttt{MakeFakeData\_v5}~\cite{lalsuite} to add a simulated signal into the noise.
 This software simulates a CW signal as observed by a ground-based interferometric detector, adds Gaussian noise with a given ASD, and returns a the corresponding SFTs with the specified $\T{SFT}$.

-The sky position $\hat{n}$ is drawn uniformly across the celestial sphere; the distribution over the initial phase and orientation angles $(\cos \iota, \psi)$ follows that of an isotropically oriented-population.
-The spindown $f_1$ is drawn from a log-uniform distribution along $[-10^{-8}, -10^{-12}]$ with 90\% probability and $[10^{-12}, 10^{-9}]$ with a 10\% probability.
+The sky position $\hat{n}$ is drawn uniformly across the celestial sphere; the distribution over the initial phase is uniform along $[0, 2 \pi)$; orientation angles $(\cos \iota, \psi)$ are drawn following an isotropically-oriented population.
+The spindown $f_1$ is drawn from a log-uniform distribution along $[-10^{-8}, -10^{-12}] \, \mathrm{Hz}/\mathrm{s}$ with 90\% probability and $[10^{-12}, 10^{-9}]\, \mathrm{Hz}/\mathrm{s}$ with a 10\% probability.
 This split accounts for possible spin-ups due to accretion, proper motion, or the evaporation of a boson cloud~\cite{Jaranowski:1998qm, Mukherjee:2017qme,Zhu:2020tht}

-The frequency $f_0$ is sampled uniformly along $[50, 500]\,\mathrm{Hz}$.
-The maximum value of \SI{500}{\hertz} is chosen so that the CW signal does not drift more than one frequency bin within an SFT.
+The frequency $f_0$ is sampled uniformly along $[50, 500]\,\mathrm{Hz}$, which is a frequency range commonly explored by blind CW searches as it contains the most sensitive band of the Advanced LIGO detectors~\cite{Buikema_2020}.
 The bandwidth of a CW signal depends on its frequency and sky location, as it is largely dominated by the Doppler effect due to the orbital motion of the detector around the Sun.
 For the parameter space considered in this challenge, the maximum bandwidth is about \SI{0.05}{\hertz}.
 To complete a band of \SI{0.2}{\hertz}, we attach noise data to both sides of the signal's spectrum so it is contained completely within the data sample.
-Also, to avoid biasing the dataset, the proportion of data attached to each side of the signal's frequency band is chosen randomly so that the signal is not centred.
+Also, to avoid biasing the dataset, the proportion of data attached to each side of the signal's frequency band is chosen by drawing a uniform random number between 0 and 1 so that the signal is not systematically centred.

 We describe the amplitude of a CW signal using the Signal-to-Noise ratio (SNR)